Langlands Park

-Langlands Park is a sporting venue in the suburb of Stones Corner, in Brisbane, Queensland, Australia.
-It is the home ground of the Brisbane Tigers, a rugby league team that competes in the Queensland Cup.
+Langlands Park (also known as Totally Workwear Stadium under naming rights) is a sporting venue in the suburb of Stones Corner, in Brisbane, Queensland, Australia.
+It is the home ground of the Brisbane Tigers, a rugby league team that competes in the Queensland Cup and is also used as a home ground for the Brisbane Broncos Women's side in the National Rugby League Women's competition.

 History

 Langlands Park is named for Langlands, which was the name of the residence that previously existed on the property (owned by merchant Reuben Nicklin).
 When the property was subdivided, it was in part retained as a sporting reserve.
 This became the home of the Eastern Suburbs Cricket club, and was large enough to house two cricket fields.
 This was reduced to one cricket field when the cricket club moved to a new ground, and it is now home to the Brisbane Tigers (previously known as the Easts Leagues club and the Easts Tigers).
 In 1999 the Easts Leagues club was built, as was a grandstand along the western side of the field.
-The ground capacity is now 5,000.
+The ground capacity is now 3,500.